famished-tiger/Rley/README.md

 [S [NP [Proper-Noun John]][VP [Verb saw][NP [Proper-Noun Mary]][PP [Preposition with][NP [Determiner a][Noun telescope]]]]]
 ```

-This output is in a format that is recognized by many NLP software.
+This output is in a format that is recognized by many NLP softwares.
 The next diagram was created by copy-pasting the output above in the online tool
 [RSyntaxTree](http://yohasebe.com/rsyntaxtree/).
 By the way, this tool is also a Ruby gem, [rsyntaxtree](https://rubygems.org/gems/rsyntaxtree).